-- In the Distant Finale of Dragon Ball Z, Trunks is horrified to discover that his opponent (named Otokosuki, or "man-love") looks Manly Gay but acts Camp Gay and is positively thrilled that Trunks is such a pretty young man.
+- In the Distant Finale, Trunks is horrified to discover that his opponent (named Otokosuki, or "man-love") looks Manly Gay but acts Camp Gay and is positively thrilled that Trunks is such a pretty young man.

-- General Blue of the Red Ribbon Army from Dragon Ball also comes across as both Camp and Hard Gay (but calling him gay is his Berserk Button).
+- General Blue of the Red Ribbon Army from Dragon Ball also comes across as both Camp and Macho Camp (but calling him gay is his Berserk Button).
 General Blue, the humorously homosexual, yet frighteningly powerful villain who gives Goku a run for his money until he is killed by billion-zeni mercenary Tao Pai Pai.

 - Alain Delon in Beelzebub is turning (maybe flanderization?) into such a Camp Gay, with touches of Gayngster, working for Hell and all.
 There may still be Obfuscating Stupidity at work, but nothing's sure.

 - Laharl's uncle Vesuvius from the Disgaea novels is a very feminine macho man.
-He talks like a woman and literally wear pink, but it unknown if he is truly gay because he is married to a woman, a really horrible woman at that.
+He talks like a woman and literally wears pink, but it's unknown if he is truly gay because he is married to a woman, a really horrible woman at that.
 Though it just might be because he is such a masochist and she is a Torture Technician.

 - Mua, the huge, muscular valet to the Dancers in "Cata", the John Ringo and Jody Lyn Nye story in the Shared Universe book Exile: Clan of the Claw.
 Interesting twist in that he's a non-human version of this being a feline humanoid.
 Word to the wise, do not hurt his lover Emero or he will get Bronze Age on your ass.